On the Steiner property for planar minimizing clusters. The anisotropic case: Final comments

-\begin{example} Let us consider the $L^1$ norm in $\R^2$, that is, $\|\nu\|=\max\{|\nu_1|,\,|\nu_2|\}$ for every vector $\nu\in\R^2$.
-We want to show that an isoperimetric cluster may have a quadruple point in a region where $h(x,\nu)=\|\nu\|$, with the Euclidean volume $g\equiv 1$.
-Indeed, assume that $h(x,\nu)=\|\nu\|$ for every $x$ inside the square $[-1,1]\times [-1,1]$, and that a minimal cluster $\E$ is so that the four sides of the square belong to $E_1,\,E_2,\,E_3$ and $E_4$ (this can be achieved by a suitable choice of the density outside the square).
-Moreover, assume that inside the square the volumes of $E_1,\,E_2,\,E_3$ and $E_4$ have to be $1$ each.
-It is then easy to see that the perimeter of the cluster inside the square is at least $4$, and it equals $4$ if and only if the boundary of the cluster inside the square is done by the two diagonals.
-Since for this configuration the volumes of the four sets inside the square are all equal to $1$, this must be the minimal cluster.
-The origin is then a quadruple point. \end{example}
+In such a situation, the perimeter of the cluster $\E$ inside the square is at least $4$, and it equals $4$ if and only if the boundary of the cluster inside the square is done by the two diagonals.
+This must then be the case, and so the origin is a quadruple point. \end{example}

 We can now slightly modify the above example, so that the density $h$ becomes strictly convex and uniformly round, and still a quadruple point occurs.